pmbittner/Polypropylene/README.md

 During development several issues arose that were not addressed by existing ECS' so far.
 Most prominently, I was missing an ECS which allows you to write the style you know: object-oriented and not data-oriented.
-To not lose benefits of a data-oriented design, Polypropylene abstracts memory management in a backend, while allowing to program in an object oriented fashion.
+To not lose benefits of a data-oriented design, Polypropylene abstracts memory management in a backend, while allowing to program in an object-oriented fashion.

 Below you find a small excerpt on how to define entities and properties in Polypropylene: